-1. Recycle your metal and get cash too
+1. Recycle your Building Scraps and get Cash too

 Job sites can generate a whole lot of metal that can be a headache to get rid of.
 Metal obviously doesn’t break down in the environment, so if it goes to landfill it’s going to be sitting there for a long time.
 For the same reason, metal can be recycled again and again – in fact, all steel produced in New Zealand is made partially from scrap.
 The best thing about metal recycling is that you actually get paid for what you scrap, so it’s a win for the environment, and for your finances.
 If you’re looking for a scrap yard in Auckland, we offer a range of options for picking up scrap, so it doesn’t need to be difficult.